What Are the Options for DACA Recipients?

 Family-Based Green Card

-DACA recipients who have an immediate relative that is a U.S. citizen are eligible for sponsorship from that relative for permanent residence (green card).
+DACA recipients who have an immediate relative who is a U.S. citizen are eligible for sponsorship from that relative for lawful permanent residence (LPR).
 Sponsorship means the sponsor can demonstrate the ability to financially support the immigrant relative.
-Eligible immediate family members include parents, spouse, children and siblings.
+Eligible immediate relatives include U.S. citizen spouses, parents (if the petitioner is 21 or older), and unmarried children under 21.

-If a DACA recipient has a spouse or parent who has their green card, they may also be eligible for green card sponsorship.
-For recipients with a qualifying relative, the green card application process will vary based on how he or she entered the U.S. and the status and relationship of the family member who will be the sponsor.
+If a DACA recipient has a spouse or parent who has a green card, they may also be eligible for green card sponsorship.
+For recipients with a qualifying relative, the green card application process will vary based on how they entered the U.S. and the status and relationship of the family member who will be the sponsor.
 The process will generally be easier if the DACA recipient entered on a visa through lawful entry as opposed to unauthorized entry.

 Asylum applicants must submit evidence to show they have a well-founded fear of persecution in their home country.
 To be granted asylum in the U.S., you must prove that you fear persecution in your home country based on your race, nationality, religion, political opinion, and/or membership in a social group.

 Marriage is a potential path to a green card for undocumented immigrants.
-The marriage must be based on a relationship that is bona fide—meaning for good faith reasons.
-You and your spouse will have to persuade U.S. Citizenship and Immigration Services (USCIS), and possibly a U.S. Consulate abroad, that your relationship is genuine.
+Immigration by marriage requires a bona fide relationship — meaning for good faith reasons.
+You and your spouse will have to persuade USCIS, and possibly a U.S. Consulate abroad, that your relationship is genuine.
 There is no required documentation to prove your relationship, but common examples include:

 - Jointly filed taxes